Treating Addiction Behind Bars: How Medicaid Is Changing Correctional Healthcare

 Black Americans and other people belonging to minority groups are among the people facing social and racial health disparities in America today.

-Health disparities are considered preventable differences in a population’s health and wellness due to economic, environmental, social, and even geographic disadvantages.
+Health disparities are preventable differences in a population’s health and wellness stemming from economic, environmental, social, and geographic disadvantages.

 These disadvantages, which can be the result of racism, often lead to increased stress and trauma.

-Experiencing ongoing stress and repeated trauma can increase a person’s susceptibility to substance abuse and other mental health conditions.
+Experiencing ongoing stress and repeated trauma can increase a person’s susceptibility to substance use disorder and other mental health conditions.

 Get Help For An Addiction Today